melurke/Spelling-Bee/README.md

 # Spelling-Bee

-cleaning.py -> Improve word_list.txt by removing words that can't be the answer
+cleaning.py -> Improve word_list.txt by removing words that can't be the answer / remove duplicates in word_list_confirmed.txt

 main.py -> Solving the game Spelling Bee by telling you all the words that you can type in